"The arts play a crucial role in changing the world

 She instinctively knew that offering sympathy and the occasional charity was no longer enough.
 And after months of frustration not knowing how she could make a difference, she founded a media production company, Native Liberty, whose artistic works could help others see and feel what the Palestinians experience.

-In June 2016, Farah launched oceansofinjustice.com, bringing together a website and soon-to-be-released short film that draw attention to the many ongoing injustices that the Palestinians face.
+In June 2016, Farah launched oceansofinjustice.com that together with her films, aims to draw attention to the many ongoing injustices that the Palestinians face and raise people’s consciousness of the Palestinian struggle for freedom, justice and equality.

 Janan Shihadeh (Artist)